wp-plugins/display-timezone/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Display Timezone is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.
+[Display Timezone](http://apps.tutorboy.com/display-timezone/) is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.

 == Description ==

-Display Timezone simple plug-in to display current time with timezone in the upper right of your admin screen on every page.
+[Display Timezone](http://apps.tutorboy.com/display-timezone/) is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.
 It takes the values from the option Timezone, Date Format, Time Format and starts the clock.
 There is no configuration page.

 == Installation ==